daniwebdev/vue-desktop/README.md

-# Vue Desktop With NeutralinoJS
+# Vue Desktop With Tauri

-## NeutralinoJS
+## Tauri

-<a href="https://github.com/neutralinojs" target="_blank">Neutralinojs</a> is a lightweight and portable desktop application development framework.
-It lets you develop lightweight cross-platform desktop applications using JavaScript, HTML and CSS.
-Apps built with Neutralinojs can run on Linux, macOS, Windows, Web, and Chrome.
-Also, you can extend Neutralinojs with any programming language (via extensions IPC) and use Neutralinojs as a part of any source file (via child processes IPC).
+<a href="https://github.com/tauri-apps/tauri" >Tauri</a> is a framework for building tiny, blazingly fast binaries for all major desktop platforms.
+Developers can integrate any front-end framework that compiles to HTML, JS and CSS for building their user interface.
+The backend of the application is a rust-sourced binary with an API that the front-end can interact with.

 ## VueJS v3